 CHM 4932 Science and Culture of Beer, Wine, Spirits, and Food (3 credit hours)

-Will be based on the total number of program participants.
+Based on the minimum number of program participants.

 Cost will include:

-Excursions to farms, wineries, cheese house, and brewery and cooking demonstrations
+Excursions to farms, wineries, cheese house, and brewery, as well as cooking demonstrations

 Emergency Medical and Evacuation Insurance